 There is no proven formula to get a job, and in spite of doing everything possible, it might take a very long time for you to land to a job.
-This phase might seem to be hard, trying and frustrating.
+This phase might seem very hard, trying and frustrating.
 Believe in yourself and in your dreams.
 Make sure you never stop trying for what you really want.
-Some people get a lot of benefit by reading inspirational books and watching motivational videos to keep them motivated and on track.
+Some people get a lot of benefits by reading inspirational books and watching motivational videos to keep them motivated and on track.
 My personal favorite inspirational and motivational books are Jonathon Livingstone Seagull, The Secret and The Magic.

 2. Do Not be too choosy about any specific field- keep all the options open

-In the process of narrowing down the field, you may be potentially reducing your chances of getting hired by companies working in other areas.
+In the process of narrowing down the fields, you may be potentially reducing your chances of getting hired by companies working in other areas.
 Keep all the options open by applying to diverse jobs in different fields.

-Make sure to be patient, whichever route you choose, it will most likely take a few years till you can have a really successful career.
+Make sure to be patient, whichever route you choose, it will most likely would take a few years till you can have a really successful career.

 3. Refresh your skills and knowledge – get certified or join a course